Using ADHD drugs such as Adderall and Ritalin to study and party can be dangerous and deadly. Here's what parents and students should know.

-Craig worked hard on his school work during the week but by Friday he wanted to party with his friends.
+Craig worked hard on his schoolwork during the week, but by Friday he wanted to party with his friends.
 Exhausted, he took more Adderall mixed with alcohol, to boost his stamina.
 This pattern of drug abuse brought on psychosis.
-Late one night, the 21 year old ended his life by stepping in front of a train.
+Late one night, the 21-year-old ended his life by stepping in front of a train.
 After his death, Craig’s college friends told his parents, "Everyone takes Adderall."

 Even taking a single dose or two of stimulants like Adderall or Ritalin can be dangerous for some.
 University of Memphis student Jasmine Sanders found that out the hard way.
 “I only took it because I heard from people in my class that it could help me concentrate,” Sanders said.
-“A guy told me, ‘It’s easy to be distracted, but with this pill, you’re completely the opposite.’
+“A guy told me, ‘It’s easy to be distracted, but with this pill you’re completely the opposite.’
 So I had to try it.”

 She took one Adderall pill, purchased illegally, and suddenly couldn’t breathe easily.
 Her heart raced.
 Sanders lost consciousness and ended up in the hospital where doctors told her one more dose of the drug could have resulted in her death.

 There are legal as well as medical reasons college students and their parents should be concerned about the widespread and accepted illegal use of stimulants such as Adderall.
 These drugs are Schedule II controlled substances — the same as cocaine and methamphetamine.

 “Students need help in learning how to manage their busy lifestyles effectively,” said psychiatrist Josh Hersh of Miami University “Learning time management strategies such as ‘block scheduling’ and ‘syllabus tracking’ can help prevent ‘cramming’ — the main reason people look to stimulants at whatever the price.